voltrue2/safe-lock/README.md

 By default, each lock has a time out of 1 second (1000 milliseconds), if one or more locked operations time out, The timed out operations are **NOT** guranteed to run in sync.

-The callback wil be called when an operaion times out with an error and moves on to the next lock operation.
+The callback will be called when an operaion times out with an error and moves on to the next lock operation.

 # Set Custom Lock Time Out